Brian R. Etting

 Brian R. Etting is an American producer, director, and screenwriter known for producing Broken, Funny or Die, A Good Old Fashioned Orgy, and Relative Strangers starring Danny DeVito.
 He also executive produced Drunk History: Douglass & Lincoln which won Best Short Film at the 2010 Sundance Film Festival.
 Etting also owns his own production company with Josh Etting called Garlin Pictures.

 Career

-Etting told the Daily Bruin, “(The) most interesting filmmakers are the people that are really well-rounded, that have an education outside of the editing room, outside of the film classes and really study great writing and great authors and great stories.
-English, in retrospect, is the best thing I could have done.
-I developed great skills as a producer, was able to identify great material and then put all the elements together, which is the financing, and the director, and the talent, and understanding the foreign market well enough to mitigate risk and not lose your investments.”
+In an interview with the Daily Bruin, Etting stated that a broad educational background, particularly in subjects such as literature and writing, has been important to his development as filmmaker and producer.
+He noted that his studies in English helped him identify source material and develop skills in assembling film projects, including financing, talent acquisition, and assessing international markets.